whittlem/pycryptobot/docs/DockerBotSetup.md

   - [Useful Docker commands](#useful-docker-commands)
   - [My Config files](#my-config-files)

-# Basic Configuratons (Latest release)
+# Basic Configurations (Latest release)

 ## Build a Folder Structure

 Build a basic folder structure containing the required configuration files as detailed below.
-I reccomend following [this guide](https://playful-curio-e62.notion.site/Scanning-the-market-fd9b58b059dd4cf8addb167af7f36311) for information on how to setup the config.json and scanner.json files.
-I will post mine at the end of the guide but will highly reccomend creating your own instead of copy pasting configuration.
+I recommend following [this guide](https://playful-curio-e62.notion.site/Scanning-the-market-fd9b58b059dd4cf8addb167af7f36311) for information on how to setup the config.json and scanner.json files.
+I will post mine at the end of the guide but will highly recommend creating your own instead of copy pasting configuration.

     ├── market
     │ ├── graphs